ronneyramon/PotentialClients/README.md

 ## Installation

 - Clone this repository
 - Open the solution inside "PotentialClients" folder with Visual Studio and run the project PotentialClients.API.
-Thil will create and seed the database automacally, and open a browser with the swagger UI for the API
+This will create and seed the database automacally, and open a browser with the swagger UI for the API

 ## Concepts and Technologies used